otterthecat/partyline/README.md

 Also remember, that since Partyline extend NodeJS' `events.EventEmitter` object, all instances above are able to use `.on()` and `.emit()` methods as you would do so with EventEmitter.
 Note that using events in this manner are not broadcasted to children of Partlyline.

-Lastly, if using Browserify, you can include Partyline into your clientside scripts as well.
+Lastly, if using [Browserify](https://github.com/substack/node-browserify), you can include Partyline into your clientside scripts as well.

 ## API

-`.derive()`
+`.derive([function])`

 Returns a function who's prototype matches Partyline's prototype.
 This function can then be further extended as needed with your own functionality.
+You may also extend a current constructor function by passing it as an argument.
+In this case, the return value will be your updated constcuctor.

-`.register(ev, callback)`
+`.register(event, callback)`

 Adds and event with callback to the `.registries` object.
 Can be triggered by any descendant of Partyline.